 My affinity for non-professional dancing goes back to my childhood days when my aunts and uncles would come to visit us from Chicago.
 Often they would visit us late in the evening, usually after our bedtime, and my mom would wake us up and tell us to come down and dance for them.
 We’d all circle up and do our interpretation of the latest dances: the Camel Walk, the Jerk, the James Brown and even the Funky Chicken.
 We’d dance as hard and as frantically as we could, making our relatives yelp, laugh and yell at us to keep it going.
 If we really got into it, they would start throwing money at our feet which made us dance with even more vigor, trying to get them to throw out as much money as we could possibly get.
 After we had thoroughly entertained them and totally exhausted ourselves, we would gather up all the money, head upstairs with our “bounty”, count it out, and split it up among ourselves.
 We were happy that we had gotten money, but I was even happier because I earned my money doing something I loved to do.
 I think of those moments often because they helped shape my affinity for urban dance and it was always fun when we did it.
 My love for R&B music and my appreciation for dance began with those experiences…and I’ve been on a dance floor somewhere in America ever since!

-Originally from Gary, IN, I have been a native of Indianapolis, Indiana for the past 27 years and has been dancing informally my entire life.
+Originally from Gary, IN, I have been a native of Indianapolis, Indiana for the past thirty-one years and has been dancing informally my entire life.
 I was initially exposed to the art form of Steppin in the fall of 2002.
 I began my instruction in the spring of 2003 with “Lady Margaret” Fisher and was eventually referred to Brian “SteppinB” Patterson for further instruction from the male perspective.
 SteppinB was the only real instructor I had until he moved to California in the Spring of 2006.

 My evolution in the dance and subsequent success would not be possible dancing alone.
 I had the luxury of having two capable partners in Ms. Nicole Reeves and later in my dance evolution Ms. Nicola Thomas.
 These two women, both “Boppers” initially, are very capable dancers in their own right and had mastered the ability to “follow” before coming to Steppin’.
 Both ladies further honed their abilities after learning Chicago Steppin’ and their skill sets provided the perfect platform to showcase my niche in the dance, a ‘Ballroom-type” style of Steppin’ showcasing the abilities of my partners as well as a smooth, rhythmic flow while highlighting the more intimate and romantic aspects of the dance.
 Steppin’ also has a cultural dance counterpart called “Walkin’”, where the partner is held close while moving to slower music such as ballads and traveling the dance floor in a counter-clockwise direction.
 I’ve been able to establish my own style and proficiency in Walkin’ as well.
-I have been perfecting my skill and proficiency in the dance over the past eleven years and there’s always something new you can learn in this dance!!
+I have been perfecting my skill and proficiency in the dance over the past fifteen years and there’s always something new you can learn in this dance!!

 The list of accomplishments for Artistic Motions includes: